mozilla/data-docs/src/contributing/index.md

 ## Review

 Once you're happy with your contribution, open a pull request (PR).
 Give your PR a meaningful commit message (see [this article on commit message guidelines](https://chris.beams.io/posts/git-commit/) for some suggestions).
 If there is a bug associated with your documentation, title it in the form of `Bug 1234 - <descriptive one-liner>` - that way, the [Bugzilla PR linker](https://github.com/mozilla/github-bugzilla-pr-linker) will pick up the PR and attach it to the bug.

-After filing your PR, flag the appropriate person for review (GitHub will usually provide some suggestions).
-If you don't have permissions to ask someone for review yourself, see [getting help](../src/concepts/getting_help.md).
+After filing your PR, assign the appropriate person for review (GitHub will usually provide some suggestions), assuming you have permissions to do so yourself.
+If you do not have permission to assign a reviewer, see [getting help](../src/concepts/getting_help.md).

 ## Supported Plugins

 ### Table of contents

 You can insert a table of contents in any article by using the `toc` shorthand.
 For example:

 ```
 # My fine title